twallema/pySODM/docs/quickstart.md

 d = d[d.index.dayofweek < 5]
 ```

 Datasets used in an optimization must always be pandas Series or DataFrames.
 In the dataset, an index level named `time` (if the time axis consists of int/float) or `date` (if the time axis consists of dates) must always be present.
-We'll thus name the index of our dataset `date`.
+In this tutorial, we'll use dates and thus name the index of our dataset `date`.

 ```
 # Index name must be data for calibration to work